PCES yields peculiar results measuring self-perceived effects of pornography

-Fortunately, research coming from neuroscientists is revealing the brain changes that accompany sexual conditioning and overconsumption of Internet stimulation.
+Fortunately, research coming from neuroscientists is revealing that porn use can lead to addiction-related brain changes.
+The results of these neurological studies (and upcoming studies) are consistent with 280+ Internet addiction “brain studies”, many of which also include internet porn use.
+In contradiction to the PCES “results” over 80 studies have linked porn use to sexual problems and lower sexual & relationship satisfaction.
 It’s becoming apparent that no matter how many artful questionnaires are constructed to persuade the public that Internet porn use is “positive,” if users are reporting sexual performance problems, other severe symptoms, and addictions that resolve when they quit porn, such questionnaires are inadequate in important ways.
-For many of today’s highspeed porn users, porn is proving “sex-negative.”
+For many of today’s high-speed porn users, porn is proving “sex-negative.”

 Anyone interested in pornography’s effects would be wise to read beyond headlines and conclusions based on PCES questionnaire results.
 Analyze the entire study.
 Did the researchers ask questions that would have uncovered the severe symptoms some of today’s porn users are reporting?
 Did they compare users to former users, so as to see the effects of removing the porn-use variable?
 Did they ask questions that would primarily only elicit, for example, porn-positive data?
 Was the evidence gathered and analyzed responsibly?
 Did researchers screen their subjects for addiction, using a test such as the new s-IAT (short-form Internet Addiction Test) developed by this German team?

 Just because you like it doesn’t make it good for you